National Graduate Program

 Graduates with Disability

-Our programme’s 2016 intake is part of the Australian Public Service RecruitAbility scheme.
+Our National Graduate Program participates in the Australian Public Service RecruitAbility scheme.
 The initiative is to support the employment of people with disability.

 Read more about RecruitAbility and the opportunities we offer for people with disability.